Caution

 Marubeni Corporation

-We have received reports of fraudulent emails posing as Marubeni Corporation, the Marubeni Group, or one of our employees or executives.
-The emails are soliciting fictitious trades or transactions, directing recipients to fake websites and more.
+We have received reports of fraudulent emails, websites or other scams posing as Marubeni Corporation, the Marubeni Group, or one of our employees or executives.
+The scams are soliciting fictitious trades or transactions, directing recipients to fake websites and more.

-Below are examples of the primary methods used in these emails to trick recipients:
+Below are examples of the primary methods used in these scams to trick recipients:

-• Posing as a Marubeni employee or executive, the email requests payment for a fake acquisition or transaction.
+• Posing as a Marubeni employee or executive, and requesting payment for a fake acquisition or transaction.

-• Posing as a Marubeni employee or executive, the email solicits the purchase of bonds or requests an investment.
+• Posing as a Marubeni employee or executive, and soliciting the purchase of bonds or requests an investment.

 • Creating a fake homepage that uses a fake company name that could be confused for a Marubeni Group company, and/or Marubeni Group logos or images without permission, in order to make it look like the website has a connection with the Marubeni Group.